Don't miss out – February 22nd Open Day

 Qualifications

-- 112 UCAS including 32 in a Science subject
+112 tariff points including 32 points or grade C in an A Level Science subject

 At Middlesex, we're proud of how we recognise the potential of future students like you.
 We make fair and aspirational offers because we want you to aim high, and we’ll support you all the way.